I know, I know . . . too much hummingbirds stuff . . . but, in my defense, this is not the last of it. There will be more.

 From first to last, the sequence encompasses 8 minutes.
 These are just the ones I kept (many were very similar to these, and I just got rid of them).

-First up, some of the close-ups I managed to get.
+First up, are some of the close-ups I managed to get.

 As one can see from the video above, they are not standing still for very long.
 By the way, we’ve been experiencing wet weather!!
 Yes, foggy, drizzly, and often outright rain.
 So, these are all shot in slightly overcast and wet conditions.